-ForestPlots.net provides a unique place for everyone who wants to measure, monitor, and understand the world’s forests, and especially the tropical forests.
-Currently ForestPlots.net tracks more than 4,500 forest plots in 58 countries, recording the work of 2363 people.
+ForestPlots.net provides a unique place for everyone who wants to measure, monitor and understand the world’s forests, and especially the tropical forests.
+Together we track more than 5,000 forest plots in 59 countries, recording the work of over 2,500 people.

-ForestPlots.NET hosts data from many individual researchers and networks including AfriTRON, ECOFOR, PPBio, RAINFOR, TROBIT and T-FORCES.
+ForestPlots.net hosts data from many individual researchers and networks including AfriTRON, ECOFOR, PPBio, RAINFOR, SECO and T-FORCES.
 Find out more about being involved.
 Follow us on Twitter and Facebook.

 Through Forestplots.net you can securely store, manage and analyse tropical forest plot data.
 You choose the level of access to your data.
 This can be just your research group, other collaborators, or give open access to all registered ForestPlots.net users.